 - Ability to make sales presentations with positive results

 - Willingness to relocate for career advancement

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 30 pounds.
+The employee is occasionally required to sit; climb or balance; and stoop, kneel, crouch or crawl.
+The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 Globus Medical is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.